 (a) A "nursing home," "residential care facility," or "home for the aging" as defined in section 3721.01 of the Revised Code;

 (b) A facility authorized to provide extended care services under Title XVIII of the "Social Security Act," 49 Stat.
 620 (1935), 42 U.S.C.
-301, as amended, including a long-term acute care hospital that provides medical and rehabilitative care to patients who require an average length of stay greater than twenty-five days and is classified by the centers for medicare and medicaid services a long-term care hospital pursuant to 42 C.F.R.
-412.23(e);
+301 including a long-term acute care hospital that provides medical and rehabilitative care to patients who require an average length of stay greater than twenty-five days and is classified by the centers for medicare and medicaid services a long-term care hospital pursuant to 42 C.F.R.
+412.23(e) (October 1, 2013 edition);

 (c) A county home or district home operated pursuant to Chapter 5155. of the Revised Code;

-(d) A residential facility licensed under section 5119.22 of the Revised Code that provides accommodations, supervision, and personal care services for three to sixteen unrelated adults or accommodations and personal care services for only one or two adults who are recipients under the residential state supplement program;
+(d) A residential facility licensed under section 5119.34 of the Revised Code that provides accommodations, supervision, and personal care services for three to sixteen unrelated adults or accommodations and personal care services for only one or two adults who are receiving residential state supplements;

 (e) A facility approved by the veterans administration under section 104(a) of the "Veterans Health Care Amendments of 1983," 97 Stat.
 993, 38 U.S.C.
-630, as amended , and used exclusively for the placement and care of veterans.
+630 and used exclusively for the placement and care of veterans.